Punxsutawney Phil: Reception

-Prior to 1993, the Groundhog Day event in Punxsutawney attracted crowds of approximately 2,000.
-The popularity of the film Groundhog Day brought significantly more attention to the event, with annual crowds rising to 10,000–20,000.
-A notable exception was 2021, when the event took place without any crowds due to the COVID-19 pandemic.
-Since approximately 2018, the event is streamed online each year.
+The event in Punxsutawney attracted crowds of approximately 2,000 prior to 1993.
+However, the popularity of the film Groundhog Day brought significantly more attention to the event, with annual crowds rising to 10,000–20,000.
+The event has been streamed online each year since 2018.
+The ceremony in 2021 took place without any crowds, due to COVID-19 pandemic restrictions.

-Also given the recent increase in crowd sizes, three sitting governors of Pennsylvania have attended the festivities, all since 2000: Ed Rendell in 2003, Tom Corbett in 2012, and Josh Shapiro in 2023, 2024 and 2025.

-Phil was named the "Official" State Meteorologist by Governor Shapiro during the 2024 ceremony.
+Three governors of Pennsylvania have attended the festivities while in office: Ed Rendell in 2003, Tom Corbett in 2012, and Josh Shapiro in 2023, 2024 and 2025.
+Shapiro named Phil state meteorologist during the 2024 ceremony.

+In some cases where Phil's prognostications have been incorrect, organizations have jokingly made legal threats against the groundhog.
+Such tongue-in-cheek actions have been made by a prosecutor in Ohio, the Monroe County, Pennsylvania sheriff's office, and the Merrimack, New Hampshire Police Department.
 People for the Ethical Treatment of Animals object to the event, claiming that Phil is put under stress.
 They suggest replacing Phil with a robotic groundhog.

-In some cases where Phil's prognostications have been incorrect, organizations have jokingly made legal threats against the groundhog.
-Such tongue-in-cheek actions have been made by a prosecutor in Ohio, the sheriff's office of Monroe County, Pennsylvania, and the Merrimack, New Hampshire Police Department.